ibm-cloud-docs/ContinuousDelivery/github_integration.md

 ## Learn more about GitHub
 {: #learn_github}

-To learn more about GitHub, see the [GitHub article](https://www.ibm.com/garage/method/practices/culture/tool_github/){: external} and the [GitHub and Issue Tracking: Social coding hosted by IBM article](https://www.ibm.com/garage/method/practices/code/tool_git_repos_and_issue_tracking){: external} on the {{site.data.keyword.cloud_notm}} Garage Method or take the [Ensure quality deployments by using the "Deployment Risk Analytics with GitHub and Jenkins" toolchain](https://www.ibm.com/cloud/architecture/tutorials/ensure-quality-deployment-risk-analytics-with-github-and-jenkins-toolchain){: external} tutorial.
+To learn more about GitHub, take the [Ensure quality deployments by using the "Deployment Risk Analytics with GitHub and Jenkins" toolchain](https://www.ibm.com/cloud/architecture/tutorials/ensure-quality-deployment-risk-analytics-with-github-and-jenkins-toolchain){: external} tutorial.